 - those who evaluate a few number of full proposals within the narrow angle of their discipline; these are called remote.
 They evaluate projects remotely, unaware of the work of their peers for the same project(s). - Panel members, who adopt an embracing (helicopter) view on all projects to provide BELSPO with a Funding proposal.
 While there is no interaction between remote evaluators, interaction between panel members over all projects to be discussed is paramount.
-It is the same panel who will evaluate the pre- and full proposals.
 This ensures internal coherence along the evaluation process.